percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-cluster-sync/proposal.md

 ### 6.1 Sharded Cluster Behavior

 When the CR defines a sharded cluster (`sharding.enabled=true`):
 - PCSM connects via mongos on both source and target clusters.
-Since it connects through mongos, the cluster topology doesn't matter -- source and target can have different numbers of shards (e.g., a 3-shard source replicating onto a 7-shard target is supported with no extra configuration; the target's mongos routes writes to the right shard based on the preserved shard key).
+Since it connects through mongos, the cluster topology doesn't matter; source and target can have different numbers of shards (e.g., a 3-shard source replicating onto a 7-shard target is supported with no extra configuration; the target's mongos routes writes to the right shard based on the preserved shard key).
 - Before initial sync, PCSM checks which collections are sharded on the source and creates corresponding sharded collections on the target.
 The only sharding configuration preserved is the shard key; all other sharding details are handled internally by the target cluster.
 - The balancer does not need to be disabled on either cluster.
 The target cluster's balancer continues to operate normally and manages chunk distribution according to its own configuration.
 - PCSM replicates data, not metadata.
 Chunk distribution, primary shard names, and zone configuration are NOT preserved from the source.
 The target cluster manages these internally.